cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 morion_trace debug circled.yaml 0xf1a4
 [...]
 ```
-In the example above, the trace will start and stop at addresses `0xcfc0` and `0xf1a4`,
+As can be seen in the code excerpt above, the trace we intend to collect should start at addresses
-respectively.
-Start and stop addresses of the trace need to be selected adequately for the intended
+`0xcfc0` and `0xf1a4`, respectively.
+Start and stop addresses of the trace need to be selected
+adequately for the intended purpose.
+In our specific case where we intend to generate an exploit for
-purpose.
-In our specific case this means that the trace should include both the points where
+CVE-2022-27646 (see also [Exploitation](./6_exploitation.md)), this means that the trace should
-attacker-controllable inputs are introduced and where these inputs lead to a potential vulnerability
+include both the points where attacker-controllable inputs are introduced and where these inputs
-(e.g. the point the binary is crashing due to a memory violation condition - as for instance found
+lead to a potential vulnerability (e.g. the point the binary is crashing due to a memory violation
-by a fuzzer).
+condition - as for instance found by a fuzzing campaign).
 ### Init YAML File
 Next, the file [circled.init.yaml](../morion/circled.init.yaml) needs to be defined.
 #### States